stevekinney/introduction-to-ios/chapter-2/03-enumerations.md

 direction = .South
 ```

 We're now pointing south.
-We didn't need to reannounce that we're talking about a `CompassPoint`, Swift already knew that from way back when we declared it.
+We didn't need to re-announce that we're talking about a `CompassPoint`, Swift already knew that from way back when we declared it.

 We're not going to be making many enumerations today, so I'm not going to go too deep into how they work, but we'll be using some enumerations made by Apple when we go to create an alert box and I didn't want the syntax to be completely foreign to you.
 If you're interested in learning more about enumerations, I encourage you to read up on [Apple's documentation](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/Swift_Programming_Language/Enumerations.html).